xzima/doco-magos/dockerClient/docs/ContainerApi.md

 //import io.github.xzima.docomagos.docker.models.*

-val apiInstance = ContainerApi() val id : kotlin.String = id_example // kotlin.String | ID or name of the container
+val apiInstance = ContainerApi() val id: kotlin.String = id_example // kotlin.String | ID or name of the container
-val detachKeys : kotlin.String = detachKeys_example // kotlin.String | Override the key sequence for detaching a container.Format is a single character `[a-Z]` or `ctrl-<value>` where `<value>` is one of: `a-z`, `@`, `^`, `[`, `,` or `_`.
+val detachKeys: kotlin.String =
+    detachKeys_example // kotlin.String | Override the key sequence for detaching a container.Format is a single character `[a-Z]` or `ctrl-<value>` where `<value>` is one of: `a-z`, `@`, `^`, `[`, `,` or `_`.
-val logs : kotlin.Boolean = true // kotlin.Boolean | Replay previous logs from the container.
+val logs: kotlin.Boolean =
+    true // kotlin.Boolean | Replay previous logs from the container.
 This is useful for attaching to a container that has started and you want to output everything since the container started.
-If `stream` is also enabled, once all the previous output has been returned, it will seamlessly transition into streaming current output. val stream : kotlin.Boolean = true // kotlin.Boolean | Stream attached streams from the time the request was made onwards. val stdin : kotlin.Boolean = true // kotlin.Boolean | Attach to `stdin` val stdout : kotlin.Boolean = true // kotlin.Boolean | Attach to `stdout` val stderr : kotlin.Boolean = true // kotlin.Boolean | Attach to `stderr` try {
+If `stream` is also enabled, once all the previous output has been returned, it will seamlessly transition into streaming current output. val stream: kotlin.Boolean =
+    true // kotlin.Boolean | Stream attached streams from the time the request was made onwards. val stdin: kotlin.Boolean = true // kotlin.Boolean | Attach to `stdin`
+val stdout: kotlin.Boolean = true // kotlin.Boolean | Attach to `stdout`
+val stderr: kotlin.Boolean = true // kotlin.Boolean | Attach to `stderr`
+try {
     apiInstance.containerAttach(id, detachKeys, logs, stream, stdin, stdout, stderr) } catch (e: ClientException) {